slerman12/UnifiedMLold/MISSION_STATEMENT.md

 ## Principles

-> "If you can't explain it simply, you don't understand it well enough."
+> "If you can't explain it simply, you don't understand it well enough"
 >
 > -*Albert Einstein*